18 min read

 Unsharing

-Now, when creating its own net namespace, we can also see that the net namespaces are not the same:
+Ok, now, let’s create a process with its own net namespace.
+Immediately, we can see that the net namespaces are not the same, using the same steps as before:

 # On the host.